migope/prueba_data_engineer_uda/README.md

 - A bootstrap script for **deploying and running the tool in a cloud of your choice**.
 - **A Git repo** with the source code used to calculate the answers to those questions.
 We need semantic and small commits along the process.
 Please, don’t make a single huge commit at the end.
 - **Video, screenshots or any other evidence** of the pipeline running.
-- The results of each question, **one [Avro](https://avro.apache.org/docs/current/) file per question**.
-If you think there are better output formats, feel free to use it and explain why.
+- The results of each question, **one file per question**.
+Feel free to use the output format you want and explain why you chose it.